You can order WILDER FAMILY HALLOWEEN: A Darkness Chosen Epilogue by Christina Dodd, at these online retailers:

 Konstantine spread his arms wide and high.
 “Come!
 The food is prepared.
 The vodka is poured.
 Let us open the door and welcome our friends into our new home and our new lives.”

 For you collectors — you can buy WILDER FAMILY HALLOWEEN in eBook for 99 cents.
-For information on how I got the idea for Darkness Chosen, the legend, the cast, and an interview with Jasha and Rurik, click the links at the right side of this page!
-And did you know the Chosen Ones series features Aleksandr Wilder of the famed Wilder family Darkness Chosen saga?
+Did you know the Chosen Ones series features Aleksandr Wilder of the famed Wilder family Darkness Chosen saga?
 To read all the bonus marterial about these two series, click the “Books” link at the top of the page, and then click “Paranormal!”
-Please take this opportunity to explore all my worlds and join my mailing list for news, contests and exclusive excerpts!
-You don't want to miss the next free story!
-Just fill in the box to the right under the header.
+Please take this opportunity to explore all my worlds and join my mailing list so I can notify you when my new titles are released!.

-And did you know the Chosen Ones series features Aleksandr Wilder of the famed Wilder family Darkness Chosen saga?
+Did you know the Chosen Ones series features Aleksandr Wilder of the famed Wilder family Darkness Chosen saga?
 To read all the bonus marterial about these two series, click the “Books” link at the top of the page, and then click “Paranormal!”